Weaker energy stocks hit European equities, Greek shares slump

 "But commodity sectors like basic resources and oil and gas are set to remain under pressure given the pronounced excess supply of important industrial metals and oil."

-Across Europe, Britain's FTSE 100 fell 1.2 percent, Germany's DAX was down 0.9 percent and France's CAC dropped 1.3 percent.
+Across Europe, Britain's FTSE 100 fell 1.4 percent, Germany's DAX was down 1.3 percent, France's CAC dropped 1.7 percent and Italy's FTSE MIB <.FTMIB< fell 1.8 percent.
+(Editing by Janet Lawrence)

-Greek stocks sank 10.2 percent, a day after the government announced it would bring forward a presidential vote by two months in a political gamble that heightened uncertainty over the country's transition out of its bailout.

-Greek banks fell sharply, with National Bank of Greece down 12.7 percent and Alpha Bank dropping 13.2 percent.

 * Former BP CEO to be replaced by Shell veteran Stephen Whyte